bof-ci/test-php/SOLUTION.md

 ----------------------
 - Create a responsive web page to display the data.
 This will be accessible from wide variety of devices.
     + Year option can be made in to a drop down which will be more user friendly.
-    + Add charts or data visualisations.
+    + Show data as a chart or data visualisation.
 - Create a REST API endpoint so this data can be fed to a web or mobile applications.
 - Add option to filter data by year, month and date.
 This will enable users to see more granular data.